 \chapter{Positive Definite Kernels}

 In this chapter we present special results of positive definite kernels.
-Specifically, we will demonstrate that the generalized Mercer kernels can cover many important examples of positive definite kernels defined on the regular domains or the manifold surfaces.
+Specifically, we demonstrate that the generalized Mercer kernels can cover many important examples of positive definite kernels defined on regular domains or manifold surfaces.
 They include min kernels, Gaussian kernels, and power series kernels.